erinlorenzo/Centralized-Inventory-Recovery-for-Education/README.md

 ## 🚀 Overview

 The project implements an inventory management system based on **GLPI**, enhanced with several additional functionalities.
 The system collects detailed information about the hardware, software, and network status of all devices using **OCS Inventory**.
-An alert system identifies and logs abnormal or unauthorized device behavior, providing comprehensive infrastructure control.

 Beyond continuous device management and monitoring, the project includes a **backup and image restoration system** using **FOG Project**.
 This ensures rapid recovery and data availability in case of failures or incidents.